The Limits of Long-Context Reasoning in Automated Bug Fixing: Introduction

 Supported context lengths in large language models (LLMs) have expanded dramatically, fostering the expectation that models can directly reason over entire codebases in a single pass \citep{deepseekai2025deepseekr1incentivizingreasoningcapability, qwen3technicalreport}.
 Meanwhile, recent advances in LLMs have led to strong performance on software engineering tasks such as code generation and debugging \citep{jimenez2024swebenchlanguagemodelsresolve,liu2023repobenchbenchmarkingrepositorylevelcode,li2025longcodeubenchmarkinglongcontextlanguage}.
 Whether current LLMs can effectively use such long contexts in realistic programming scenarios, however, remains unclear.

 In this work, we study the limits of long-context code reasoning by evaluating LLMs on repository-scale debugging tasks using SWE-bench Verified as a controlled experimental setting.
+SWE‑bench Verified is a curated subset of the SWE-bench benchmark consisting of real GitHub issues paired with code repositories and human-validated patches, where each problem has been carefully verified to ensure the issue description, tests, and environment reliably reproduce the bug.
 We begin by examining conventional ways to evaluate LLMs' agentic coding capabilities through open-source agent scaffolding such as SWE-agent and OpenHands \citep{wang2025openhandsopenplatformai}.
-We test current SOTA models like GPT-5 nano, Deepseek R1-0528 and Qwen3-32B, for their accuracy on SWE-Bench Verified and how many tokens, on average, are produced in order to complete the aforementioned task.
+We test current SOTA models like GPT-5-nano, Deepseek R1-0528 and Qwen3-32B, for their accuracy on SWE-bench Verified and how many tokens, on average, are produced in order to complete the aforementioned task.

-Reasoning models like Deepseek R1 and Qwen3-32B are known to produce a significant amount of output tokens for a given task.
-Therefore, on first glance, one may assume that a software engineering task like SWE-Bench, which may require multiple invocations of the agentic system, to solve will invariably end up being long context.
-However, we find that through token length analysis of agentic trajectories that they tend to be under 20k tokens, clearly not long context by current standards.
+Reasoning models like Deepseek R1-0528 and Qwen3-32B are known to produce a significant amount of output tokens for a given task.
+Therefore, on first glance, one may assume that a software engineering task like SWE-bench, which may require multiple invocations of the agentic system, to solve will invariably end up being long context.
+However, we find that through token length analysis of agentic trajectories that they tend to be under 20k-30k tokens, clearly not long context by current standards.
 This demonstrates that strong agentic performance should not be interpreted as evidence of long-context capability.

-In order to isolate the impact of the LLM's coding ability and to isolate long context coding performance, we examine single-shot patch generation under genuinely long contexts (64k–128k tokens), where all files required to construct the ground-truth patch are explicitly provided, eliminating retrieval as a confounding factor.
-Under this setup, state-of-the-art models, such as Qwen3-Coder-30B-A3B and GPT-5 nano, perform poorly: even at 64k context, resolve rates remain in the single digits or zero (much lower than the agentic resolve rates).
+In order to isolate the impact of the LLM's coding ability and to isolate long context coding performance, we examine single-shot patch generation under long contexts (64k), where all files required to construct the ground-truth patch are explicitly provided, eliminating retrieval as a confounding factor.
+Under this setup, state-of-the-art models, such as Qwen3-Coder-30B-A3B and GPT-5-nano, perform poorly: at 64k context, resolve rates remain in the single digits or zero (much lower than the agentic resolve rates).
 These failures include manifesting as hallucinated edits which result in malformed diffs that cannot be applied as well as referencing files which don't exist in the context.

 These findings indicate that increased context length alone does not translate into reliable long-context reasoning.
 In contrast, the same models achieve substantially higher resolve rates when evaluated in agentic frameworks (\textit{mini-swe-agent}) that decompose the task into multiple short-context steps.
 While effective, such workflows largely bypass long-context reasoning rather than exercising it.